MocanaCorp/Lighthouse-SDK/README.md

 # Overview
-The Mocana Atlas **Lighthouse Software Development Kit** (Lighthouse SDK) is used within Mocana's Atlas enterprise mobile platform to provide a simple way for developers to add **X.509 certificate-based** authentication to their iOS and Android apps.
+The Mocana Atlas **Lighthouse Software Development Kit** (Lighthouse SDK) is used within Mocana's Atlas enterprise mobile app security platform to provide a simple way for developers to add **X.509 certificate-based** authentication to their iOS and Android apps.
 The Lighthouse SDK and the Atlas platform allow enterprise administrators to present users with a **single login screen**, securely consolidating enterprise authentication and individual app logins.

-Mocana Atlas Lighthouse SDK with MAP/Atlas is a proven end-to-end platform that sets the new standard in enterprise mobile applications and data security.
+Mocana Atlas Lighthouse SDK with the Atlas platform is a proven approach, that sets the new standard in enterprise mobile app security and end user experience.
 For more information, visit [Mocana Atlas Platform](http://www.mocana.com/atlas-platform "Mocana Atlas Platform").

 ## Prerequisites